Irakli00/murder_she_code/README.md

     Want your indentation to be a mess? ✅
     Tired of moving eyes across screen? ✅ obsessed with inline codes?✅
-    Want to easily transform your JS code to Python and JS? ✅
+    Want to easily transform your JS code to Python and PHP? ✅

 This tool is pointless But hey — not everything needs a reason to exist.
 Uglier exists because you deserve love, even if your code doesn't.